• Skip to primary navigation

 Learn more about the latest legal information on fund structures, tax regimes, double-tax treaties, disclosure/reporting requirements, the legal structures used by fund managers, the rules concerning permanent establishments, the marketing of alternative funds, and FATCA/CRS compliance regimes.

-Private Funds
+Investment Funds

 by Tarek Mardini, POELLATH, Dr. Sebastian Käpplinger †, POELLATH